One of Lancaster County's Best Kept Secrets

 Our Koi pond has benches where you can sit and relax, enjoy the view and even feed our Koi with food from the dispenser if you'd like.

-Our calendar of events holds more information and lists upcoming activities, times, and descriptions of the events.
+Our calendar of events holds information and lists upcoming activities, times, and descriptions of events like live bands and music on the plaza.
 There is also a Contact link if you would like additional information regarding any event or are interested in becoming a Vendor at one of our craft fairs.

 Come visit.
 Stay a night or stay a while.
 Plan your trip.
 Explore short term rental/vacation homes.
 Enjoy our unique little community and the sights and activities in Lancaster County.
 Antiquing, Amish buggy rides and local markets (seasonally), zip-lining, Crystal Cave, biking, hiking, kayaking, and camping are all nearby.